 Most esports viewers are working professionals who have high purchasing power, making them an attractive group to cater to.

-In a survey carried out by Mindshare, a global marketing firm, it was discovered by about 43% of esports enthusiasts and viewers have an annual household income of $75k per year or more.
+In a survey carried out by Mindshare, a global marketing firm, it was discovered that about 43% of esports enthusiasts and viewers have an annual household income of $75k per year or more.
 Also, about 31% of these viewers earn $90k or more per annum.

 The data indicates that most esports enthusiasts and viewers are both willing and able to spend big on their favourite hobby.
 Their purchasing power, as well as the ability to engage in technology and media platforms, makes them particularly desirable to target for just about any business that can provide them with valuable content and offerings.
 Major brands have already discovered this with companies like Audi, Coca-Cola and Intel sponsoring the highest-level teams and competitions.